ancahutupasu/HeServices2/README.md

 As a visitor and customer, I want to be able to see the delivery hours, so i have a better idea.

 As a visitor and customer, I want to be able to see the location of company, so that i can see if its near me.
+Working

 As a visitor, I want to be able to see the delivery areas, so that i know if they can deliver to my place.
+Working

 Youtube link: